AravindVasudev/datastructures-and-algorithms/README.md

 # Datastructures and Algorithms
-Collection of common datastructure implementation and problem solutions.
+Collection of common datastructure implementations and problem solutions.